Broadway to Chipping Campden

-Leaving beautiful Broadway behind, a steady climb takes you to Broadway Tower, an 18th century "folly" tower that is home to both sweeping views as well as historical exhibitions about it's famous occupants over time, including the artist William Morris.
+Leaving beautiful Broadway behind, a steady climb takes you to Broadway Tower, an 18th-century "folly" tower that is home to both sweeping views as well as historical exhibitions about its famous occupants over time, including the artist William Morris.

-Admire the incredible views as you cross the fields to Dover’s Hill, and then enjoy a gentle stroll down to the honey-colored cottages of the well-preserved market town of Chipping Campden.
+Admire the incredible views as you cross the fields to Dover’s Hill, and then enjoy a gentle stroll down to the honey-coloured cottages of the well-preserved market town of Chipping Campden.
 The Market Hall, originally built in 1627 to provide shelter for traders, is worth a look around—just imagine the bustling scenes of market day as you walk along the worn paving stones.

 There are some road crossings, always be aware of traffic and be sure to use a pavement/sidewalk where possible, where it isn’t walk on the right-hand side of the road,